 Tree mortality resulting from the drought of 2012 to 2016 was unprecedented.
 Trees died throughout the state but especially in the southern Sierra Nevada.
 Trees weakened by drought could not defend themselves from beetles, who burrowed under the bark and laid eggs.
 The larvae hatched and their burrow killed and girdled the trees.
-Once beetles gain entry to the tree through the bark, there is no way to kill them and the tree will die.
+Other trees died directly as a result to drought.

 Keeping Trees Healthy